BBC Reports by 8 Violet

-Tutor group, 8 Violet from Rooks Heath College, organised a project, with the help of their Form Tutor Mrs Batt, to help Harrow Food Bank raise more awareness and food for those who are in need of the food.
+Tutor group, 8 Violet from Rooks Heath School, organised a project, with the help of their Form Tutor Mrs Batt, to help Harrow Food Bank raise more awareness and food for those who are in need of the food.
 They had different ways of making awareness such as: going around the school to different form groups to talk about the Harrow food Bank and what they could do to help, posters were hung up around the school too and in assembly they would talk about donating.
 Lots of the forms donated lots of different things that were asked like: canned foods, toiletries, long life milk and more.
 Lots of food was donated to a total of 25 full boxes!
 This project was a huge success as lots of foods were donated, we got to help others and the students learnt something new.

 We also got the chance to interview some of the students who were part of the project on student said, ‘It was really fun to start a project that would help so many people.’

 Another student said, ‘It was a huge success and I am very happy with how much food we got to donate.’
 All the students were very happy with how well this project turned out.
 The people at Harrow Food Bank were also very happy with how much was raised.
 Also the people who got the food must have been very thankful and very pleased with how much help they got.

 To conclude this report, 8 Violet from Rooks Heath School have done an amazing job by raising so much food for those in a need.
 Everyone was very happy with how successful it turned out.

 8 Violet decided to help the Harrow Food Bank and people in need.
 They gathered donations from all the year groups.
 Everyone cooperated and brought in a massive amount of food donations.
 They also collected toiletry products as well.
 It was a huge success and everyone involved was very happy with what they did.